OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 ```
-### Additional modifications of the yml file
+### Modifications of the yml file
-The variables used for deployment and generating appPackage need to be explicitly added to env so that teamsapp cli can read them.
+The variables used for **deployment** and **generating appPackage** need to be explicitly added to env so that teamsapp cli can read them.

-Taking basic bot template as an example, you need to manually set the following values into env in yml:
+Taking basic bot template as an example, after modification the yml file will be like:
 ```yml
 jobs:
   build: